- Fisheries Home

 At NOAA, we use science to guide our policies and management.
 Our science covers a wide spectrum from biology and fish stock assessments to social and economic analyses of fishing and its impacts on local communities.
 We can’t do it all alone, and often work in cooperation with universities and fishermen.
 To learn more about our work and how to participate, please see the information below about recreational fishing catch, effort, and economics.

 The Marine Recreational Information Program, or MRIP, is the new way that NOAA Fisheries is collecting and reporting recreational fishing catch and effort data.
 Learn more through the links below.

 Recreational fisheries are a driver of the economies of many coastal communities.
-In 2011, more than 11 million saltwater anglers took over 70 million fishing trips generating $70 billion in sales impacts, $20 billion in income impacts, and supporting more than 455,000 U.S. jobs.
+In 2014, 11 million saltwater anglers took 68 million fishing trips generating nearly $61 billion in sales impacts, $35.5 billion in value-added impacts, $22 billion in income impacts, and supporting 439,000 U.S. jobs.
 To learn about our economics research please explore the links below.